stevedepp/p4do-aws-cf-demo/README.md

 #

 > This  brings us to this week where I've been working with CloudFormation which transitions from python’s procedural orieintation to more of an object orientation.
 In some ways, this is a shift from imperative programming to declarative programming: I state via templates what objects object attributes and object methods I want, and I leave it to the cloud service provider to hook everything up.
 The good thing is this will improve my productivity.
 It may still take 3 minutes to build the infrastructure, but less time to write the code that does that.
 This frees me up to create a command line tool and an API to interface the user.
 So my focus shifts from the solution to the customer.
 It still leaves me vulnerable to the cloud service provider for procedural implementation, but that provides me significant leverage with respect to time and code, and because its a form of abstraction, I might be more capable of shifting from AWS to GCP and Azure.
 So, this time next week, I will have cloud formation done and hoping to spend the remaining weeks on encryption, IAM role tightening, and other aspects of the project.
+Thank you very much for watching.

 ### Serverless AI Data Engineering Pipeline
 ### Quick update